Collegiates-IV/IV/README.md

 ### Backend Setup

 1.  **Set up environment variables**
     Look at `.env.example` in the backend directory and create a new file named `.env`.
-Add the correct variables (OctoPrint API keys, Supabase credentials, Email SMTP settings, etc.).
+Add the correct variables (Supabase credentials, Email SMTP settings, etc.).

 2.  **Navigate to the backend directory:**
     ```bash